A book on ethics and philosophy of values

 5

-We can sum it up as follows: love is not love if it changes when its object changes, or if rejected, rejects its object in turn.
+To summarise: love is not true love if it changes when its object changes, or if, when rejected, it in turn rejects its object.

 1. The Agricola